rdkcentral/ThunderNanoServices/NetworkControl/doc/NetworkControlPlugin.md

 | (property).value[#].mask | integer |  |
 | (property).value[#].mode | string |  (must be one of the following: *Static*, *Dynamic*) |

-> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.network@xyz*. name of interface whose network has to get.
+> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.network@xyz*.

 ### Result